TeachmanLab/MT-Data-CalmThinkingStudy/README.md

 ## Cleaning Scripts: Setup and File Relations

-The scripts in the [`code`](code) subfolder of this [Data Cleaning](https://github.com/jwe4ec/MT-Data-CalmThinkingStudy/tree/jeremy/Data%20Cleaning) folder import the full raw data files, redact certain files, and clean the redacted and remaining raw files to yield intermediately clean files.
+The scripts in the [`code`](code) folder of this repository import the full raw data files, redact certain files, and clean the redacted and remaining raw files to yield intermediately clean files.
 The resulting files are considered only intermediately cleaned because further analysis-specific cleaning will be required for any given analysis.

 To run the cleaning scripts, create a parent folder (with any desired name, indicated by `.` below) with two subfolders: `data` and `code`.
-The working directory must be set to the parent folder in order for the scripts to import and export data correctly using relative file paths.
+The working directory must be set to the parent folder for the scripts to import and export data correctly using relative file paths.

 ```
 .                                # Parent folder (i.e., working directory)